-Speed and accuracy are necessary for a 700+ GMAT score
+Speed and accuracy are required for a 700+ GMAT

 In order to get a GMAT score of 700 or more, you need to find the fastest solution to unfamiliar questions with different qualities.
 As in a shooter video game, you never know where the next shot will come from.
 Mental agility allows you to choose the right weapon quickly and aim precisely at the right target.